LordVeovis/docker-librenms/README.md

 * Regarding LibreNMS 1.26 and lower, the sql_mode STRICT_TRANS_TABLES MUST NOT be enabled.
 This is already managed during the database population, but not in the application yet.
 I suggest keeping this flag disabled in case of undiscovered bug caused by this for the 1.27 version.

 # TODO
-- There is absolutely no check on the passed environment variables
+- There is absolutely no checks on the passed environment variables
 - Making the mountpoint /opt/librenms/conf.d a file mountpoint instead of a folder mountpoint.

 # Maintenance tasks